jjuanramos/fastai/lesson_2.md

 22. How do the steps of the Drivetrain Approach map to a recommendation system?

+ 1. Consider your objective.
+Regarding housing: What is the most attractive house for you?
+ 2. What data do I have that can help me achieve that objective.
+Regarding housing: I have data about the user characteristics.
+ 3. What data should I get.
+Regarding housing: I should collect data about the houses available.
+ 4. Build a model.
+Build a recommendation system that recommends to users houses that were attractive to similar-profile users.

 23. Create an image recognition model using data you curate, and deploy it on the web.